cheriangeorge/System-Commands-course/Week1.md

 # Commands and Flags
 * ### uname -a
   - prints the name, version and other details about the current machine and the operating system running on it
+  - the -a displays hidden files that have a dot in front of them
 * ### pwd
   - Present Working Directory
 * ### ls